 - Our lawyers have spent more than 20 years helping companies comply with similar requirements in other laws (e.g., HIPAA, GLBA, state laws, etc.).
 Our team includes the former CIO of the US government, lawyers with significant business and in-house experience (including through multiple secondments), and multiple regulatory agency lawyers.

 - Our US and European lawyers worked hand-in-hand to assist hundreds of enterprises with the compliance challenges stemming from the GDPR.
 Many of the same skills, processes and materials, as well as nuanced interpretations and decision-making, developed for GDPR compliance can be used for CCPA compliance.
-The global composition of our Data Privacy & Cybersecurity team provides us with unique experience that we can and will leverage to our clients’ benefit in preparing them for CCPA compliance.
+The global composition of our Data Privacy & Cybersecurity team provides us with unique experience that we can and will leverage to our clients’ benefit in dealing with CCPA compliance.